afshinrahmati/Rust/README.md

 # borrowing

-that mean malkeit do not change with &<refrence>. let a = String::from("hello");
+that mean malkeit do not change with &<refrence just can Raed the value>. let a = String::from("hello");
 some_function(&a);
 fn some_function(input: &String) {